top of page

 I was glad, not only for that optimistic reason, but also because she explained that reducing any visceral fat could only help in reducing inflammation in his body and in his brain.

-He could not longer cook, and happily neither could his live-in carer, and so my sister and I, who took over the care at weekends, took on the task of preparing the food for each coming week.
+He could not longer cook, and happily neither could his live-in carer, and so my sister and I, who took over the care at alternate weekends, took on the task of preparing the food for each coming week.

-And I took such joy in learning to how to make bone broth, and in cooking the hearty stews he loved, using tallow or MCT-rich coconut oil rather than processed oils, and making delicious gravy from scratch without resorting to commercial stock cubes and sugar-infused flavourings.
+And I took such joy in learning to how to make bone broth, and in cooking the hearty stews he loved, using tallow or MCT-rich coconut oil rather than toxic processed oils, and making delicious gravy from scratch without resorting to commercial stock cubes and sugar-infused flavourings.

 I invented my own Bisque soup as a way to give him oily fish in a palatable form.